Optimizing Context-Enhanced Relational Joins: Conclusion

-The significant body of work in representation learning is the key enabler of context-rich relational operators.
+\textbf{Representation Learning} The significant body of work in representation learning is the key enabler of context-rich relational operators.
 It allows for transforming the human-centric, context-rich data representations into machine-centric formats amenable to automated processing.
 We combine ML-based embedding models with relational operators and analyze end-to-end interactions, from logical to physical optimizations.
 Such models allow masking and transforming contextual data into embeddings as ubiquitous data representations that can be processed by extending RDBMS with tensor-based operators.

-A rich research area in machine learning drives embedding models that support other context-rich data formats beyond strings, equally transforming the input into context-free embeddings.
-Enabling multi-modality through model-operator interactions in a topic of future research, where models such as ResNet~\cite{DBLP:conf/cvpr/HeZRS16} can be used for images or PANNs~\cite{DBLP:journals/taslp/KongCIWWP20} for audio processing.
+A rich research area in machine learning drives embedding models that support other context-rich data formats beyond strings, equally transforming the input into context-free embeddings, enabling multi-modality~\cite{DBLP:journals/jmlr/RaffelSRLNMZLL20}, processing images~\cite{DBLP:conf/cvpr/HeZRS16}, audio~\cite{DBLP:journals/taslp/KongCIWWP20}, documents~\cite{DBLP:conf/naacl/DevlinCLT19,DBLP:conf/rep4nlp/ChenSPM17}.
 Models trained on web-scale data exist as Foundation Models~\cite{DBLP:journals/corr/abs-2108-07258}, that can be re-trained and adapted for a specific task and dataset.